peterballard/prmake/README.md

-All `make` code works under `prmake`, and all `make` command line options work under `prmake`, so a user can start with an existing *makefile* as their *prfile* and add as much or as little specialised code as they want.
+All `make` code works under `prmake`, and all `make` command line options work under `prmake`, so a user can start with an existing *makefile* as their *prfile* and add as much or as little specialised code as they want:

-In fact, the simplest way to start is to simply rename `Makefile` to `Makefile.pr` and invoke `prmake` instead of `make`;
+ - The simplest first step to begin is to run `prmake` instead of `make`.
+ With no *prfile* present, `prmake` will simply invoke `make`, so nothing will change.

-and no functionality will change.
+ - The simplest second step is to rename `Makefile` to `Makefile.pr`, and again no functionality will change.

+ - Then you can start experimenting with `#begincode` and `#endcode` as much or as little as you want.

 Installation
 ------------